Once a booming mining town of 9,000, most of what remains are white cross grave markers and memories of tragedy in

 In 1906 the Phelps Dodge Corporation bought the Dawson mines and, sparing no expense, determined to make Dawson a model city and the ideal company town.
 The company built spacious homes for its miners, supplied with water from the company’s water system.

-They also built a four-story brick building that housed the Phelps Dodge Mercantile Department Store which sold virtually anything the townsfolk might need — food, clothing, shoes, hardware, furniture, drugs, jewelry, baked goods and ice from its own plant.
-A modern hospital was built which maintained a staff of five doctors and was complete with a laboratory, surgery and x-ray equipment.
-For their leisure time, the miners enjoyed the use of the company built a movie theater, swimming pool, bowling alley, baseball park, pool hall, golf course, lodge hall, and even an opera house.
+They also built a four-story brick building that housed the Phelps Dodge Mercantile Department Store.
+It sold virtually anything the townsfolk might need — food, clothing, shoes, hardware, furniture, drugs, jewelry, baked goods, and ice from its plant.
+A modern hospital was built, which maintained a staff of five doctors and was complete with a laboratory, surgery, and x-ray equipment.
+The miners enjoyed using the company-built movie theater, swimming pool, bowling alley, baseball park, pool hall, golf course, lodge hall, and even an opera house for their leisure time.
 Phelps Dodge also supported two churches, one Catholic and one Protestant.
 Children attended either the Central Elementary School in downtown Dawson or the Douglas Elementary School on Capitan Hill.
-A large high school building was built that eventually employed 40 teachers and their athletic teams won many state championships.
-The company also built a steam-powered electric plant, which powered not only Dawson, but also the nearby towns of Walsenburg, Colorado, and Raton.
-Providing good-paying jobs for the residents, the extra features of the company town helped keep the employment stable and under the new management, Dawson’s population grew quickly to 3,500.
+A large high school building was built that eventually employed 40 teachers, and their athletic teams won many state championships.
+The company also built a steam-powered electric plant, which powered Dawson and the nearby towns of Walsenburg, Colorado, and Raton.
+Providing good-paying jobs for the residents, the extra features of the company town helped keep the employment stable, and under the new management, Dawson’s population grew quickly to 3,500.

-The residents were well aware that mining was a dangerous business — the best of coal mines being squalid, hot, dark holes permeated with black dust.
+The residents knew that mining was a dangerous business — the best coal mines being squalid, hot, dark holes permeated with black dust.
 Even if the miners escaped the constant dangers of cave-ins and explosions, their life expectancy was sharply reduced by “black lung” and other effects of the sooty mine air.
-From time to time a miner would fall into a pit or die in the collapse of a seam, and the company built cemetery slowly began to fill.
+Occasionally, a miner would fall into a pit or die in the collapse of a seam, and the company-built cemetery slowly began to fill.